Struggling with a burnt vape taste? No worries – we’ve got you covered.

 Don’t worry this happens to all vape enthusiasts from time to time and is easily resolved once you learn these simple tips and tricks for preventing coils from burning or breaking prematurely.

-There are many reasons why you might be getting a scratchy and burnt tasting hit from your vape.
+There are many reasons why your vape tastes burnt.
 Below, we’ll be going through some of the most common reasons and provide some steps that you can take to correct these issues and to avoid this from dampening your vape experience in the future.

 This article will explore the most common reasons that can damage your coils and how to stop it from burning.
 It will be broken down into 10 easily digestible sections.